hollobit/COVID-19-AI/README.md

 # Artificial Intelligence to the fight against COVID-19

+COVID-19 disease was identified in December 2019 in China and declared a global pandemic by the WHO on 11 March 2020.

+After the declaration of the global pandemic, many AI experts have been tried to find how can be used Artificial Intelligence (AI) as a powerful tool in the fight against the COVID-19 pandemic.

+AI Technology, which includes Machine Learning (ML), Natural Language Processing (NLP), and Computer Vision technologies can be provided the automated intelligent capability as like as pattern recognition, explanation, and prediction.
+It can be useful to recognize (detect and diagnose) and predict COVID-19 infections

 The purpose of this repository is providing the curated resource list of the state-of-the-art works on the field of AI(Aritificial Intelligence)/DL(Deep Learning) to the fight against COVID-19.

 Contributions are welcome.
 Please contact us at hollobit@etri.re.kr / astaria82@gmail.com or send a pull request.
 You can have to add links through pull requests or create an issue which something I missed or need to start a discussion.